Identification, Images, & Information

 Prominent spines, projecting forward, are distinctive in adult.

-Early stage nymphs are mostly pinkish with two transverse black spots on abdomen.
-Later instar nymphs have pink and black spots on pale bodies.
+Early instars are mostly pinkish with transverse black spots on abdomen; later instars have pale body with pink and black spots.

 Range